skoomasteve/ScreenFlickerFixer/README.md

  #######################################################################################################

- #Timothy Mui's code is below which we will use to set the screen resolutions.
-Both he and Andy Schneider deserve acknowledgement and thanks for their work creating the resolution script.
+Both Timothy Mui and Andy Schneider deserve acknowledgement and thanks for their work creating the resolution script.

  #######################################################################################################